amasotti/grascom/Readme.md

 ---

-- `data/` : This folder contains the external inputs/training data and is used to save logs and summaries.
+- `data/` : This folder contains the external inputs, logs and summaries.
   - `data/inp.csv` : contains the training data.
 The first col (id) separates different inputs, same index = same word.
-The other columns give activation values for each filler in the word for each role in the grammar.
+The other columns give the activation values for each filler in the word for each role in the grammar.
 The csv is read into the grammar using the `pandas` library.
   - `*.mat`, `*.pt` : backup files in Matlab and Pytorch format.
 - `src/` :
   - `classes/` : A collection of Python classes, to process single components of the GSC model.
 These include the following classes: Roles, Fillers, Bindings, HarmonicGrammar, Bowl.